Research

 Terms of Trade Shocks and Labor Market Dynamics in Commodity-Exporting Economies

-In this paper I investigate the empirical and theoretical relationship between commodity terms of trade shocks and the dynamics of the labor market in commodity-exporting economies.
-Commodity price shocks operate mainly through the wealth channel.
-The resulting movements in the real exchange rate affect the allocation of production factors between the non-commodity tradable and non-tradable sectors.
-I show that labor search and matching frictions contribute to the dampening of the shock which helps explain the Terms of Trade disconnect discussed in the literature.
+In this paper I investigate the relationship between commodity terms of trade shocks and the dynamics of the labor market in commodity-exporting economies.
+I show that labor search and matching frictions contribute to the dampening of terms of trade shocks which helps explain the Terms of Trade disconnect discussed in the literature.
 I also show numerically that the fundamental surplus fraction matters for the transmission of the shocks to unemployment.

 Work in Progress